jenul-ferdinand/digimaker/README.md

 ### Workflow

-We first parse .docx files, extracting text content, code blocks, images, and structure into a clean data format (JSON).
-AI is used to process text with zod object validation to get content from the word documents.
-So developers, make sure `GEMINI_API_KEY` is set in `packages/cli/.env`.
+DOCX files are parsed using Docling to extract text content, code blocks, images, tables and structure into a clean markdown text representation.
+The output is passed into a LLM (gemini-2.0-flash + gemini-2.5-pro) which processes text using zod object validation to output structured data.
+Developesr, make sure `GEMINI_API_KEY` is set in `packages/cli/.env`.

 Multiple workers are spawned for each .docx file and data is then injected into a prebuilt stylised HTML/CSS template (Angular + Paged.js).
 There is a `/print` route in this frontend that puppeteer navigates and injects data into.
 Finally, once data is injected, the stylised lesson PDFs are generated and outputted.